Communication of the Trump administration during the COVID-19 pandemic: Mask wearing

-Early recommendations against masks to protect the wearer
+Recommendations against and for mask wearing

 Initially, the U.S. government did not recommend the use of face masks by the general public outside of medical settings to protect themselves from COVID-19, as to prevent shortages of medical-grade personal protective equipment (PPE) for doctors treating COVID-19 patients.
 In February 2020, Surgeon General Jerome M. Adams stated that proper hygiene and getting a flu vaccine were appropriate preventive actions to be taken by the public, and stated on Twitter that masks should be saved for healthcare professionals, and that they were "NOT effective in preventing [the] general public from catching Coronavirus".
 CDC director Robert R. Redfield also stated that healthy people did not need to wear masks.

 In a March 8 interview with 60 Minutes, Fauci similarly argued that "when you're in the middle of an outbreak, wearing a mask might make people feel a little bit better and it might even block a droplet, but it's not providing the perfect protection that people think that it is."
 Fauci again cited the need to conserve supplies of PPE for medical workers and those who were sick.

 In late March 2020, the Centers for Disease Control and Prevention (CDC) published a recommendation that masks be used by those who are sick, or are caring for someone who is sick and not able to wear a mask themselves, and discouraged their use by healthy members of the general public.
 This guidance was consistent with that of the World Health Organization (WHO) at the time.

-Current recommendations surrounding mask wearing

 On April 3, after the CDC issued a recommendation that the general public wear non-medical face coverings to help reduce propagation of the respiratory droplets that spread COVID-19, Trump stated in that day's briefing that he would not personally do so, and emphasized that this was merely a recommendation.